pdxparrot/assets/SETUP.md

   * Add the UICameraAspectRatio component to the camera
 * Attach the UI lighting settings
   * Remove the Environment Skybox Material
+  * Environment Lighting Source: Color
 * Add the scene to the Build Settings
 * The scene should now load when the main scene is run as long as the name of the scene matches what was set in the MainMenuState prefab
+  * **NOTE:** The main menu won't initialize until the Game UI step is completed

 # Game UI

-* Create a new GameUI script that overrides the Game GameUI
+* Create a new GameUI script that overrides the Game GameUI and implement the required interface
 * Create a GameUI Prefab in Prefabs/UI and add the GameUI component to it
   * Layer: UI
   * Add a Canvas under the prefab